Charles-Louis Philippe: Works

 Thanks to the efforts of Gide, other occasional writings and two volumes of letters were published between 1911 and 1928 : Lettres de jeunesse (1911), Chroniques du Canard sauvage (1923), Lettres à sa mère (1928).

 L'Association internationale des Amis de Charles-Louis Philippe has existed since 1935 to promote knowledge of his life and work through an annual bulletin.

-Of Philippe in English
+Availability of Philippe's works

-Most of Philippe’s works listed above are still readily available in French.
+Most of Philippe's works listed above are still readily available in French.
 Although three novels, Bubu de Montparnasse, Le Père Perdrix and Marie Donadieu, have been published in English translations, all are long out of print.
-Though T.S.
-Eliot prefaced the first English translation of Bubu de Montparnasse, little has been published on Philippe in English, and nothing in book form.
+Although T. S. Eliot wrote the preface to the first English translation of Bubu de Montparnasse, little has been published on Philippe in English, and nothing in book form.